+For office use only Initial approval date 15 th May 2024

 For office use only

-Initial approval date 15 th May 2024

 With effect from date September 2024

-Date and details of
+Date and details of July 2025 - updated Indicative Syllabus

 revision

-Version number 1
+Version number 2

 Module aims

 This module will acquaint students with current and classical theories relating to neuroscience from biological and cognitive perspectives.
 It will develop their ability to evaluate these theories and evidence base.
 Physiology of the central nervous system and its evolution explaining human and animal behaviours, sleep and biological rhythms and pharmacology will be explored in this module.
 Relevant neuroscientific techniques used for research and assessments will also be introduced to students.